pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 ## Step 2: Add code to your package

-Within the `pyospackage` subdirectory, add 1 or more Python modules (.py files) containing the code that you want your package to access and run.
+Within the `pyospackage` subdirectory, add one (1) or more Python modules (.py files) containing the code that you want your package to access and run.
 If you don't have code already and are just learning how to create a Python package, then create an empty `add_numbers.py` file.

 :::{admonition} Python modules and the `__init__.py` file
 :class: tip